zhangrengang/SubPhaser/README.md

 There are mainly four modules:

-1. The core module to partition and phase subgenomes:
+1. The core module to phase subgenomes:
    - Count kmers by `jellyfish`.
    - Identify the differential kmers among homoeologous chromosome sets.
    - Cluster into subgenomes by a K-Means algorithm and estimate confidence level by the bootstrap.